Best Blogging Tools and Resources for Homesteaders

 • Camera – I use my smartphone.
 One day I’ll upgrade to something fancier.
 Today isn’t that day.
 I use a Google Pixel 3a – just in case you were wondering.

-• Phone Stabilization – If you don’t have a tripod or you want to talk, walk, and film at the same time, you’ll want a gimbal.
+• Phone Stabilization – If you don’t have a tripod or want to talk, walk, and film simultaneously, you’ll want a gimbal.
 I use and recommend the DJ Osmo Mobile 3.
-It’s got some upgraded features over the 2 that I really like.
-Before I got my gimbal, I tried to frame things to use a stationary tripod that I got for $30 off of Amazon.
+It’s got some upgraded features over the two that I like.
+Before getting my gimbal, I tried to frame things using a stationary tripod I got for $30 from Amazon.

 • Sound – I use and recommend a Tascam DR10-L. While you can buy it on Amazon, there’s been way too many reviews saying that people were shipped a knock-off.
 So go ahead and get it from B&H instead – I did.
-Before I got my Tascam, though, I just didn’t worry too much about sound – though I did try to stick to shooting videos indoors from pretty close to the smartphone.
+Before I got my Tascam, though, I didn’t worry too much about sound – though I tried to stick to shooting videos indoors from close to the smartphone.

 • Lighting – I usually shoot outside where there’s plenty of light.
-The trick is framing things so that I’m not washed out by the sun – or blinded by it.
-But for inside shots, I do have a cheap, $30 ring light and tripod getup from Amazon.
+The trick is framing things so I’m not washed out by or blinded by the sun.
+But for inside shots, I have a cheap, $30 ring light and tripod getup from Amazon.

 Monetizing with Ads

-Adding ads to your site is a big step – it’s the first step towards monetizing.
+Adding ads to your site is a big step – it’s the first step toward monetizing.
 Just don’t let it be the last step!
 Even so, there are different ad networks you can apply to join.
-However, many of the best ones do have some sort of minimum requirements (usually related to traffic) that make them harder to get to.
+However, many of the best have some minimum requirements (usually related to traffic) that make them harder to reach.

 • AdSense is probably where you’ll start – it’s where I started.
 And since it’s what YouTube uses, you’ll want to apply anyway.